sqids/sqids-elixir/README.md

 ## Why use them?

-The main purpose is visual: you can use `Sqids` if you'd like to expose integer identifiers in your software as alphanumeric strings.
+The main purpose is visual: you can use Sqids if you'd like to expose integer identifiers in your software as alphanumeric strings.

 ### ✅ Use Cases

 * **Link shortening**: default alphabet is safe to use in URLs, and common profanity is avoided
 * **Event IDs**: collision-free ID generation
 * **Database lookups**: by decoding IDs back into numbers

 ### ❌ Not Good For

 * **Sensitive data**: this it not an encryption library
-* **User IDs** generated in sequence, or equivalents, can be decoded, revealing user count and/or business growth
+* **User IDs** generated in sequence, or equivalents, which can be decoded, revealing user count and/or business growth

 ## Features: